 Every year, The AWC is privileged to partner with the Greeley-Evans School District 6 and the Windsor-Severance School District RE-4 to host a Bully Prevention Poster Contest.
 Each year students of all age are encouraged to create a poster that encourages peers and community members to stand up against bullying and create a community free from bullying and hurt.
 Students are given the month of October, which also serves as National Bully Prevention Month, to create and submit their posters for judging by a panel of Arc employees and board members.
 Winning students receive recognition in front of the school board, a certificate of achievement, a calendar featuring their artwork, as well as a cash prize which is matched for the art program at their school and a pizza party for their class.

 The Annual Pool Party is a favorite event for staff, the individuals we serve and anyone who has ever attended in years past!
-This is a laid-back time to get together and celebrate our awesome community with pizza, music, balloons and face-painting by the pool.
+This is a laid-back time to get together and celebrate our awesome community with pizza and music by the pool.
 If you haven’t been out to Discovery Bay, you really must see it to believe it.
 Keep a lookout on our event calendar for accurate dates and times of the event each year.

 Families in Action: